umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 The Cosmos `x/bank` module can be used as the basis for the required capabilities.

-The [BaseKeeper](https://github.com/cosmos/cosmos-sdk/blob/v0.44.0/x/bank/spec/02_keepers.md) of the Cosmos `Banking` module comes with the following capabilities:
-> The base keeper provides full-permission access: the ability to arbitrary modify any account's balance and mint or burn coins.

-Note that `BaseKeeper` also has functions which read the total coins of each asset type in circulation on the chain, and can also read individual account balances using its embedded `ViewKeeper`.

 ## Detailed Design

 The Asset Facility will have the capability to mint and burn uTokens (but not their corresponding original asset types).
 It will have access to an allow-list of said asset and uToken types.